INSO-TUWien/Binocular/docs/DATABASE.md

 }
 ```

-Furthermore, there is a document `c0fa` in the `commits-files-stakeholders` collection:
+Furthermore, there is a document `c0fa` in the `commits-files-users` collection:

 ```
 _from: commits-files/c0f
-_to: stakeholders/alice
+_to: users/alice
 {
   hunks: [
     {